elahehmirzaee/wearable-lymphatic-massage/README.md

 If you use this work, please cite:

 > Mirzaee, E. (2017). *Wearable Lymphatic Drainage Massage – Design and Simulation*.
-Master's thesis, University College of Southeast Norway.
+Master's thesis, University of South-Eastern Norway.

 ---